emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Next steps

-You have now mastered the basics of operating Terraform.
+You have now performed the basics of operating Terraform.
 After defining your desired infrastructure state according to best practices, you created the infrastructure using Terraform.
-You then removed the infrastructure by destroying only the resources you created.
+You then removed the infrastructure, destroying only the resources you created in the step prior.

-Now, take a look at the [Terraform Registry](https://registry.terraform.io/) to learn about more Terraform's capabilities.
+Now, take a look at the [Terraform Registry](https://registry.terraform.io/) to more learn about Terraform's capabilities.